koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 In January, Shane H. (who was trying to maintain a long-distance relationship), decided "enough-is-enough", packed his bags and headed home!
 (He may or may not have received an ultimatum!!)

-Paraic and I decided to quit the warehouse at the same time too.
+Paraic and I quit the warehouse at the same time too.
 He had become good friends with one of the others in the warehouse and they decided to head to Western Canada, to work at a ski resort.
 I stuck around in Toronto, working in a couple of call centres.
 In March, Paraic returned to Ireland ... having been told by his mammy to come home!
 Granted, she was making the point that, if he was serious about starting out in real estate, he should come home before the summer.
 Still ... his mammy told him to come home!!

 Remember when I said above ☝🏻 that the bit about Japan would become important?
 Two of the guys who worked for Aldiscon that I had met in Tokyo - Stephen from Bray, Shane L. from Limerick - had moved to Canada since I'd last seen them!
 At the time I went to Canada, my sister was working in Dublin, and the guy sitting at the desk next to her was a Japanese chap who fell in love with all things Ireland, and moved from the Aldiscon Japan office in Tokyo to live and work in Dublin.